Who is this article for?

 - Per-user installation is supported on Mac and on Windows 7 and later.

 - Only one per-user installation is supported on a single Linux device.
 Multiple per-user installations are not supported.

 Licenses and subscriptions

-When you install per user, each user or device requires a license and follows the guidelines for license consumption.
+When you install per user, each user or device requires a subscription and follows the guidelines for subscription consumption.

 When you install per user: